dgardnersf/amondawa/README.md

-Amondawa provides a ReST interface for storing and quering time series data.
+Amondawa provides a ReST interface for storing and querying time series data.
 It is inspired by KairosDB and openTSDB.
 It is written to take advantage of Amazon's AWS services - using dynamoDB as a backend store and packaged to run atop Elastic Beanstalk.